github/docs/data/reusables/secret-scanning/secret-scanning-configure-notifications.md

 When a new secret is detected, {% data variables.product.product_name %} notifies all users with access to security alerts for the repository according to their notification preferences.
 These users include:
 - Repository administrators
 - Security managers
-- Users with with custom roles with read/write access
+- Users with custom roles with read/write access
 - Organization owners and enterprise owners, if they are administrators of repositories where secrets were leaked

 {% note %}